vivekphadol07/Sorting-Algorithm/README.md

                        }

   ## 3. Selection Sort :
-  -**Idea :** Pick the smallest from unsorted and put in the beginning.
+  -  **Idea :** Pick the smallest from unsorted and put in the beginning.
   - **Pseudo Code :**

                        for(int i = 0 ; i < n ; i++){